-The Company's condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+The Company's condensed consolidated financial statements have been prepared in accordance with GAAP.
 The preparation of the condensed consolidated financial statements requires the Company to make estimates and judgments that affect the reported amounts of assets, liabilities and contingencies as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
 The Company evaluates its assumptions and estimates on an ongoing basis.
 The Company bases its estimates on historical experience and on various other assumptions that the Company believes to be reasonable under the circumstances.
 Additionally, application of the Company's accounting policies involves exercising judgments regarding assumptions as to future uncertainties.
 Actual results may differ from these estimates under different assumptions or conditions.